New York Guitar Show

 The New York Guitar Show was also a venue for a Saturday night performance series that Henderson produced over the lifespan of the event.
 These shows featured an eclectic array of performers such as Nokie Edwards of the Ventures, guitar maker Semie Moseley, Junior Brown, The LeRoi Brothers, Lonnie Pitchford, Elliot Easton of The Cars, YouTube favorites The Otis Brothers featuring Bob Guida (an early financial backer of the event), and numerous others.
-In 1996, as Henderson became more involved with the activities of the Mt.
-Zion Fund, production of the show was transferred to another vintage guitar dealer, James Pasch, with the contractual stipulation that it remain a fundraising event for the AIDS Resource Foundation for Children.
+In 1996, as Henderson became more involved with the activities of the Mount Zion Memorial Fund, production of the show was transferred to another vintage guitar dealer, James Pasch, with the contractual stipulation that it remain a fundraising event for the AIDS Resource Foundation for Children.

 Primarily because of its East Village location, the event was known for attracting a diverse crowd of notable musicians and figures from New York City, such as Billy Idol, Allen Ginsberg, Lenny Kravitz, Willy DeVille, and many others.

 In 2013, Mary Help of Christians Church, the original site of the guitar show, was sold for $41 million and demolished despite protests from Greenwich Village historic preservationists.
 In 1993, Skip Henderson produced a Chorale "The Faith of Avenue A", consisting of selections sung by the Mary Help of Christians Choir.
 The project, professionally recorded on Neumann microphones by Rob Campbell in the sanctuary, stands as the only recording ever done in the Church.